This CA Final student took multiple attempts at clearing IPCC and CA final exams yet never gave up

 - Even after scoring a mere 9 marks in 12 grade Math exam I still registered for CPT and cleared the same in the 1st attempt.

 - The journey of becoming a Chartered Accountant is full of roadblocks and challenges.
 And I am here to share my journey of failing multiple times yet not giving up on my dream of achieving the prefix CA.

-“I was a very average student.
+"I was a very average student.
 I dreamed of becoming a CA in 2006 when I was in grade 9 and after class 10 I chose Commerce.
-In class 12, I just scored 9 marks in Mathematics but I still registered for CPT (1st level CA exam) and cleared the same in the 1st attempt,” says Anshul Kulwal, CA Final Student from Indore, Madhya Pradesh.
+In class 12, I scored a mere 9 marks in Mathematics but I still registered for CPT (1st level CA exam) and cleared the same in the 1st attempt,” says Anshul Kulwal, CA Final Student from Indore, Madhya Pradesh.

-- One more important thing – Go through all the previous attempt exam papers to have a knowledge about the paper patterns, kind of questions asked.
+- One more important thing - Go through all the previous attempt exam papers to have knowledge about the paper patterns, kind of questions asked.
 Try solving them and then compare your answers with the answers suggested by The ICAI for every attempt.
 That way you can analyze yourself better.

-- Theory subjects was always a hurdle for me to score well.
+- Theory subjects were always a hurdle for me to score well.
 However, once I started writing theory subjects while studying it helped so much.
 I, in fact, got an exemption in Audit due to this.